Chuck Webb: College career

-NFL
+Professional career

-Undergoing surgery to repair his right knee, Webb was selected by the Green Bay Packers in the third round of the draft.
+Undergoing surgery to repair his right knee, Webb was selected by the Green Bay Packers in the third round of the 1991 NFL draft with the 82nd overall pick.
 His knee continued bothering him during training camp, however, and he again underwent surgery to repair torn cartilage in the knee.
 He spent the first part of his rookie year on injured reserve, and wasn't activated until the Packers' game against Minnesota in November.
 He played only marginally, however, and retired following the 1992 season.